Not sure how the VCE scaling report affects your study scores and ATAR?

 Why You Shouldn’t Worry about Scaling

-While there are some subjects which generally have high scaling, these also tend to be difficult subjects such as Latin and Specialist Maths.
+While there are some subjects that generally have high scaling, these also tend to be difficult subjects, such as Latin and Specialist Maths.

-Remember that in each subject you are competing with the other students: so choosing a higher scaling subject also means stiffer competition, which may in fact hurt your ATAR.
+Remember that in each subject, you are competing with the other students, so choosing a higher-scaling subject also means stiffer competition, which may hurt your ATAR.

 Completing a VCE subject is a lot of hard work, forcing yourself through a subject you aren’t talented at or passionate about is only going to cause burnout.